wfailla/un-orchestrator/use-cases/elastic_router/elastic_router_files/README.md

 * `curl -X GET localhost:9000/scale/out` triggers a scale out action and scales the elastic router to 4 data path containers instead of one.

-* `curl -x GET localhost:9000/scale/in` triggers a scale in action and deploys again one data path container.
+* `curl -X GET localhost:9000/scale/in` triggers a scale in action and deploys again one data path container.